 - Secure in place with wood glue and 2 ½-inch pocket hole screws.

-- Sand everything smooth and wipe it down to get rid of the sawdust.
+- Wipe down your DIY wooden bed frame to get rid of the sawdust.

 - You can now cover each hole with a pocket hole plug.

-- Apply a coat of paint or stain to complement your bedroom decor.
+- Apply a coat of paint or wood stain to your homemade bed frame to complement your bedroom decor.